 - You must remain enrolled in at least 6 credits each semester in order to continue participating in the FWS program.

 - Your work period is not to exceed 20 hours per week while classes are in session.

 - You are required to take a minimum unpaid work break of 30 minutes after working 5 consecutive hours.

-- You may not work during your scheduled class times.
+- You may not work during your scheduled class time.

-- If you are unable to earn your entire FWS award before the end of the academic year, the unearned portion of your award will not be paid to you.
+- If you are unable to earn your entire FWS offer before the end of the academic year, the unearned portion of your offer will not be paid to you.

 - FWS earnings are not included in the calculation of your eligibility for financial aid.